-Service Capacity Allocation
+Service Capacity Allocation and Phasing

-- f) In order align growth management and infrastructure decisions and to ensure that the remaining and future capacity in the Raymond A. Barker Water Treatment Plant and Collingwood Wastewater Treatment Plant is allocated in a sustainable, transparent and logical manner to those projects that provide the greatest benefit to the Town, the Town shall develop a Water and Wastewater Allocation Policy to guide decision-making. - g) It will be the intent of the Council-approved Water and Wastewater Capacity Allocation Policy to add an element of fairness and predictability to the process of capacity estimation and allocation.
-A further intent will be to clarify for the development community and the public, how a finite resource will be managed to ensure maximum benefit to the community. - h) The Water and Wastewater Capacity Allocation Policy will identify what growth and development in the Town is subject to the Water and Wastewater Capacity Allocation Policy and will identify when allocation is to be given and under what conditions.
-The Water and Wastewater Capacity Allocation Policy will also identify when allocation will be withdrawn in circumstances where development has not proceeded. - i) A series of capacity allocation criteria will be included within the Water and Wastewater Capacity Allocation Policy.
-These criteria shall deal with such matters as: - i.
-Efficient use of land and orderly development; - ii.
-Conservation and sustainable development; - iii.
-Infrastructure and public facilities; - iv.
-Economic development; - v.
-Affordable housing, including both attainable and assisted housing; and, - vi.
-Community impacts/benefits.
+- i) In order to align growth management and infrastructure decisions and to ensure that the remaining and future capacity in the Raymond A. Barker Water Treatment Plant and Collingwood Wastewater Treatment Plant is allocated in a sustainable, transparent and logical manner, the Town has established a Water and Wastewater Servicing Capacity Allocation Policy (SCAP) to guide decision-making. - j) It is the intent of the SCAP to add an element of fairness and predictability to the process of capacity estimation and allocation, as well as to clarify for the development community and the public, how a finite resource will be managed to ensure servicing capacity is allocated to those projects that provide the greatest benefit to the community and that are most likely to proceed in the immediate future. - k) The SCAP identifies what types of growth and development in the Town is subject to the policy and will guide how and when allocation is to be given and under what conditions.

+The SCAP also identifies when allocation will be withdrawn in circumstances where development has not proceeded.